gromacs/gromacs/docs/user-guide/mdp-options.rst

       :mdp:`sc-alpha` is larger than zero, soft-core potentials are used for the LJ and Coulomb interactions.

-.. mdp:: expanded
+   .. mdp-value:: expanded

       Turns on expanded ensemble simulation, where the alchemical state becomes a dynamic variable, allowing jumping between different Hamiltonians.
 See the expanded ensemble options for controlling how expanded ensemble simulations are performed.
 The different Hamiltonians used in expanded ensemble simulations are defined by the other free energy options.

 .. mdp:: init-lambda